 Never try to enter a glacier cave on your own, even if you are an experienced hiker.
 In order to enter the glacier caves safely, you'll need to go with an experienced glacier guide who will decide whether or not the cave is safe to enter.

-A tour to a glacier cave is only ever cancelled to ensure your safety.
+A tour of a glacier cave is only ever cancelled to ensure your safety.
 If this happens, you will receive a full refund or be presented with alternatives such as a glacier hike or a snowmobile ride and then get a partial refund.

-As the glacier caves are situated in Vatnajökull, that is about a 5-6 hour drive one way from Reykjavík, then a 2 day tour or a 3 day tour of Iceland's South Coast that includes a visit to a glacier ice cave is recommended to have ample time to enjoy all the sights along the way.
+As the glacier caves are situated in Vatnajökull, that is about a 5-6 hour drive one way from Reykjavík, then a 2-day tour or a 3-day tour of Iceland's South Coast that includes a visit to a glacier ice cave is recommended to have ample time to enjoy all the sights along the way.